7045kHz/schedular/README.md

 Note: Job_Schedule is defined as day:hour:min starting at 0 for each Sunday at 4:01PM would be 0:16:1.
 Multiple schedules are seperated by comma.
+Day, Hour and Minute are set to the America/New_York timezone.

 ```sql
 insert into [OSDISCOVERY].[dbo].[JOB_INVENTORY] (